hershler/google-project/README.md

 In addition I provided a simple GUI using TKinter.

 -----
-thanks to ADVA and Elevation stuff and all google mentors!.
+thanks to ADVA and Elevation team and all google mentors!.